-To compare some of the other scaled variables, students might make a second plot to compare hotel rank, weekday metro fares, and number of other food trucks as in Figure 14.
-From Figures 11, 13, and 14, Farragut Square and Union Station emerge as strong candidates with respect to potential customers and total cost.
+Figures 14 and 15 indicate that Union Station rankings go from first to fourth, total costs is less if using Mayfair, but similar to Farragut Square if using Petworth.
 As noted above, Farragut Square and Union Station are both lottery sites: parking is allowed only with a lottery permit, and the chances of getting a permit could be a factor in choosing a site to locate a food truck.